nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 I don't wanna go in there, but if they're coming to us, then I'm just gonna get ready for a brawl.
 Does that make sense?
 You said it's it's running from something?
 No. It's running to something.

 It's like you know, if you were if you were on guard duty and you heard a loud noise and you're you're running towards that noise Right.
 That's that's effectively what you're what you're seeing happen.
 Yeah.
-I'd say with, with, with Carson, kinda being in a defensive position, I'll just do a similar thing.
+I'd say with, with, with Karsten, kinda being in a defensive position, I'll just do a similar thing.
 I'll pull up my my instrument and, start getting ready.

 But besides that, I'll stand firm.
 Alright.
 So let's go ahead and down the tunnel.
 I think we could go a little further.
 Can we go a little bit further in there?